 1.1 INFORMATION FOR COMPLETION OF THE QUESTIONNAIRE

+1.1.
 A. Knowledge & Experience / Appropriateness Questionnaire (Client Mifid Questionnaire)

-The Client MiFID Questionnaire must be completed separately by each co-owner and by each authorised representative/attorney.
+The Client MiFID Questionnaire must be completed separately by persons having trading rights on each portfolio and by each authorised representative/attorney with trading rights for legal person clients.